cd ..

 What is a Container?

-A Container is a way to isolate processes and resources to run an application.
-It’s a grouping of an application along with its dependencies, sharing the host operating system’s kernel.
+A container is a way to isolate processes and resources to run an application.
+It’s a grouping of an application along with its dependencies, which share the host operating system’s kernel.

 flowchart LR